noshinc346/Valorant-api-WebDev/README.md

 # Project Title

-Let's Travel!
-Valorant Agents
+Meet Your Agents

 ## Description
+Valorant is a free-to-play first-person tactical hero shooter developed and published by Riot Games.

 There are 23 Valorant Agents.
 Each agent is unique in its own way.
-Specifically want to focus on their ethnicity.
-Main page can have multiple buttons each designated to the agent that takes user into the agents information.
+Main page can have multiple interactive player cards.
+Each designated to the agent that takes user into the agents information.

-Design each agents page to implement their culture to make it fun.

 Inspo : https://playvalorant.com/en-us/agents/
-    But rather game sense focused - more about getting to know the agents themselves. (maybe?)

 ## Getting Started

-### Wireframe

-* use figma --

 ### API

 * Endpoints: https://dash.valorant-api.com/
 * Focus Endpoint: https://dash.valorant-api.com/endpoints/agents
 * Actual API Database JSON : https://valorant-api.com/v1/agents

-### MVP

 #### Inspo: